 - Safety issues introduced or not prevented which lead to personal injury or death

-Although this might initially sound over-dramatic to some, a look through history at some of the disasters reported in the media, show this is clearly not the case.
+Although this might initially sound over-dramatic, a look through history at some of the disasters reported in the media, show this is not the case.
 CM originated in the US Department of Defence and is one of the controls to help mitigate against the introduction of safety and security issues.
 CM includes:

-- Configuration Items – artefacts must be identified along with details of what information will be stored and how it will be controlled
+- Configuration Items – identification of artefacts along with details of what information to store and how to control it

-- Change Management – control of how, when, what and where changes may be performed along with review and oversight.
+- Change Management – control of how, when, what and where changes take place along with review and oversight.

 - Version Control – controlling access to artefacts and maintaining a history of changes to each artefact.

-- Baseline – an identified set of files and directories used for one specific complete configuration of the system.
-Where version control identifies specific version of individual files, the baseline includes details of the specific version used for the complete system.
+- Baseline – identified set of files and directories used for one specific complete configuration of the system

 - Branch – identifies the point in time where two independent configurations diverge.
-From this point, systems evolve independently.
-Where historical problems are identified and fixed, the fix needs to be applied to multiple branches.
-Different customers can have different branches depending on the circumstances, and baselines can be applied to different branches.
+From this point, systems evolve independently, such as catering for bespoke customer requirements.
+Where historical problems are identified and fixed, the developers need to apply the fix to multiple branches.